Beyond Templates: Here's A Fresh Approach to Content Briefs Creation

 We need to encourage critical thinking over a checkbox mentality.

-Instead of asking "What keywords should we use?", ask "Why would our audience care about this topic?"
-Instead of "What's our word count?", consider "How can we provide the most value in the most efficient way?"
+Instead of asking "What target keywords should we use?", ask "Why would our audience care about this topic?"
+Instead of "What's our target word count?", consider "How can we provide the most value in the most efficient way?"
 This shift in thinking transforms your brief from a set of instructions into a strategic document.

 Remember, the goal of a content brief isn't to dictate every detail.
 It's to provide a clear direction while leaving room for the expertise and creativity of your content creators.